 The Company has embraced the principles of sustainability as core to its business practice and has made a strong commitment toward implementing corporate social responsibility ("CSR") best practices.
-In November 2021, the Company released its tenth annual comprehensive Sustainability Report (the "2021 Sustainability Report") and in February, 2021 secured a top 5% ESG Risk rating amongst our peer companies from Sustainalytics.
+In December 2022, the Company released its eleventh annual comprehensive Sustainability Report (the "2022 Sustainability Report") and in February, 2021 secured a top 5% ESG Risk rating amongst our peer companies from Sustainalytics.
+The Company was also featured in the Benchmark Minerals' inaugural global lithium ESG rankings, scoring in the top 5% worldwide.